 OPTIONS (Next Tab): GeSiM enhances the range of add-on modules for combination with the basic pneumatic extruders.
 At a glance:

-- Pipetting unit (Low-viscous liquid handling with pipet tips or piezoelectric Nanoliter dispenser)
+- Pipetting unit (Low-viscous liquid handling with pipet tips, solenoid dispense valve or piezoelectric Nanoliter dispenser)

 - Twin-Tip pipetting unit for mixing up tiny droplets (Low-viscous liquids)